hasancatalgol/iceflow-pipeline/README.md

 - **Spark Cluster** with custom Iceberg support and REST catalog.
 - **MinIO** as S3-compatible storage for Iceberg tables.
 - **pgAdmin** for local PostgreSQL interaction.
-- **REST-based Iceberg Catalog** for easier Flink/Spark/Trino integration.
+- **Hive Metastore Catalog** for easier Flink/Spark/Trino integration and meta data management.

 ---